 This procedure applies primarily to the recruitment and initial appointment of academic employees.It applies to the reappointment of such employees; that is, their rehiring by the University after resignation, termination or most commonly, expiration of term.Reappointment involves a break in service and is distinct from renewal of term, discussed in the procedure titled “Change in Status, Academic and Professional Employees.”

-Faculty appointments and reappointments include only titles with academic rank (Professor, Associate Professor, Assistant Professor, Librarian, Associate Librarian, Sr. Assistant Librarian and Assistant Librarian), or titles with qualified academic rank (one of the above titles preceded by "visiting", “acting”, “adjunct”, etc as well as lecturers) as defined in the Policies of the Board of Trustees.Appointments to administrative positions with concurrent academic rank are to be processed as professional service appointments and should include information concerning academic rank and term.Refer to the procedure # 603 entitled "Recruitment Guidelines, Professional Staff".
+Faculty appointments and reappointments include only titles with academic rank (Professor, Associate Professor, Assistant Professor, Librarian, Associate Librarian, Sr. Assistant Librarian and Assistant Librarian), or titles with qualified academic rank (one of the above titles preceded by "visiting", “acting”, “adjunct”, "clinical", "research",etc as well as lecturers) as defined in the Policies of the Board of Trustees.Appointments to administrative positions with concurrent academic rank are to be processed as professional service appointments and should include information concerning academic rank and term.Refer to the procedure # 603 entitled "Recruitment Guidelines, Professional Staff".

 Processing of appointment/reappointments for academic-titled individuals takes place only after specified preliminary actions are completed, including meeting equal employment opportunity/affirmative action requirements, position use approval has been given by the appropriate Vice President and the Budget Office, the usability of the line/position has been communicated by the Office of Human Resources, a signed acceptance has been received in writing and the required paperwork has been completed by the prospective employee.

 ACTIONS REQUIRED BEFORE AND DURING RECRUITMENT